-NOTES: The word "unique" comes from the Hebrew word 'echad, meaning, "one."
+NOTES: The word "unchangeable" comes from the Hebrew word 'echad, meaning, "one."
 The phrase is probably an idiom-a phrase whose meaning is determined by its usage in the common language rather than from its individual words (English example: "raining cats and dogs").
-The idea communicated is that God is unchangeable or immutable (ESV/NET).
+The idea communicated is that God is unique or immutable (NASB/NET).
 The reference to "soul" is an anthropomorphic expression (i.e. one typically used to describe humans).
 For God, there is nothing impossible, unattainable, or beyond the reach of His will or desire.

+c.
 Proverbs 21:30-31

-3. ty a important to understand that there is also a direct relationship between God's sovereignand His ability to foresee and foretell the future.
-What does Isaiah 46:9-10 teach us about truth? nisc (v.1 alsc TES: Many believers wrongly attribute God's ability to foretell the future to His omcience, without any thought of His sovereignty.
-However, as this text demonstrates 0), God knows the future perfectly not only because He is perfectly omniscient, but because He is absolutely sovereign.
-He has decreed every event from beginning and He is directing all things according to what He has decreed!
+3. It is important to understand that there is also a direct relationship between God's sovereignty and His ability to foresee and foretell the future.
+What does Isaiah 46:9-10 teach us about this truth?

+NOTES: Many believers wrongly attribute God's ability to foretell the future to His omniscience, without any thought of His sovereignty.
+However, as this text demonstrates (v.10), God knows the future perfectly not only because He is perfectly omniscient, but also because He is absolutely sovereign.
+He has decreed every event from beginning to end, and He is directing all things according to what He has decreed!
 He knows the future not because He looks through the corridors of time and sees how all things will play out, but because He is the Author of the future and is directing all things according to His plan!